gkorpal/gkorpal.github.io/_pages/book-list.md

 * **Little Mathematics Library** by *MIR Publishers*: These books include short introductory material (without much detail) on various topics which can help student to get an idea of different fields of mathematics, written especially for high school students preparing for Olympiad.
 All of these can be downloaded legally from [mirtitles.org](http://mirtitles.org/2012/09/06/little-mathematics-library-taking-stock/).
 * **Fun and Fundamentals of Mathematics** by *J. V. Narlikar and M. Narlikar*: This was the first book I bought through flipkart (when it had just started as book selling website).
 Have read it many times, and enjoyed it every time.
 * **A Mathematical Mosaic: Patterns & Problem-Solving** by *Ravi Vakil*: One of my favorite book (but sadly not available in India, bought it from the USA).
+* **The Number Devil** by *Hans Magnus Enzensberge*: Though the author is not a mathematician, he is a well-known and respected European intellectual and author with wide-ranging interests.
+This book is similar to George Gamow’s "Mr Tompkins".
+Plus it's a colourful maths book!
 * **Challenge and Thrill of Pre-College Mathematics** by *Krishnamurthy, Pranesachar,Ranganathan and Venkatachala*: I learned geometry and combinatorics from this book, was fascinated by the Friendship theorem and the work of Erdos.
 * **A primer on Number Sequences** by *Shailesh Shirali* : A plethora of sequences!
 * **Hands-on Geometry** by *Christopher M. Freeman*: Lovely book !
 A step-by-step  guide to learning constructions